wmhorsey/STE-model/11-11-2025/STE-Model_MasterDoc_WithCode_11_12_2025.md

 This models quarks as data structures with stability and charge derived from void properties.

+### Detailed Void Core Mechanics

+The Up Quark (u) is the fundamental stable particle: a composite object consisting of a high-energy Spike (shell) wrapped around a central Void (ρ ≈ 0 bubble).
+Unlike a simple knot in the STE fluid, which would be pulled inward from all sides by its own gravity, the Void Core has a "1-sided anchor."
+The shell has no gravitational pull from the inside due to the void's absolute emptiness.
+This asymmetry makes the structure "puffed up," larger, and more rigid than a compact knot.

+Mass emerges as the effective inertia of this locked resonant flow-pattern.
+The "puffed up" energy spread over a larger shell results in lower integrated density, making the Void Core the low-mass component compared to denser structures.

+### Detailed Spike/Down Quark Mechanics

+The Down Quark (d) is not a fundamental particle but an emergent "splash zone"—a stable, churning interference pattern of inflowing STE fluid created by the "siphon" action of a Void Core.
+Analogous to the complex, multi-pole flow around a spinning black hole like Sagittarius A*, which whips inflowing gas into stable splash zones, a Void Core (micro black hole) does the same to the STE fluid, producing these patterns.

+These spikes are metastable flares/exhausts, high-ρ vents that can stabilize temporarily but tend toward instability.

+### Neutron Primacy

+The neutron (udd) forms first as the "1-body system," easiest to create.
+A single Void Core spins and siphons ambient STE, whipping its own flow into two stable splash zones (d,d).
+The proton (uud) is the "2-body system," requiring two Void Cores to be wrangled together, creating one splash zone (d) between them.

+### Mass Difference Explanation

+This model predicts neutron mass mechanically:
+- Proton (uud): 2 low-mass Void Cores + 1 emergent splash zone.
+- Neutron (udd): 1 low-mass Void Core + 2 emergent splash zones.

+Since splash zones are denser, heavier "knots," the neutron is heavier than the proton.

 ---

 ## 4. Proton & Neutron Engines